cochrancj/DRS_Project_Manager/README.md

    ⋅⋅ `git clone` and paste the URL you have on the clipboard.
    Hit Enter.

+6. run 'npm install' to get your dependencies in line.

-6. To install the database:
+7. To spin up the database:

    ⋅⋅ cd into the repository location
    ⋅⋅ run `mongod`